Design Summer Camp For Kids & Teens – 2026

 • DesignX reserves the right to adjust the schedule and curriculum to better suit the age, interest and skill level of the class.

-• All classes are subject to minimum enrollment.
+• All classes subject to minimum enrollment.
 Session capacity for 2026 will be strictly adhered to, to ensure desired ratios.

 • For website issues, please contact us here.